aiintdeadyet/nvim/README.md

 add note about needing local-lua-debuger-vscode (maybe)

 Currently have problems with mason not installing everything it should be by default.
-This can be solved by opening neovim, typing the ``:Mason``comand and searching for the packages you need then installing them with ``:MasonInstall. ``
+This can be solved by opening neovim, typing the ``:Mason``comand and searching for the packages you need then installing them with ``:MasonInstall``.